-Claim: The lyrics to the song "Louie Louie" are really dirty.
+Claim: The lyrics to the song "Louie Louie" are really obscene.

 Origins: "Sex and drugs and rock 'n' roll" is more than an Ian Dury slogan; it also neatly encapsulates the three pastimes of America's youth that adults have expended the most effort in trying to control for the last half-century.
 Films

 By 1963 the rock 'n' roll genie had long since been let out of the bottle, but what one could say (and sing) about sex and drugs on the public airwaves was still often circumscribed by the government and corporate standards and practices divisions.
 Lou Christie's "Rhapsody in the Rain" and the Byrds' "Eight Miles High" both struggled against radio airplay limitations in 1966 for allegedly dealing too explicitly with sex and drugs (respectively), and in 1967 the host of America's premier television showcase for entertainers, Ed Sullivan, was still trying (unsuccessfully) to coerce groups like the Doors and the Rolling Stones into altering their "suggestive" lyrics about drugs and sex (respectively) when they appeared on his program.
 As rock critic Dave Marsh noted: